delebota/goonpug/README.md

 GPSkill stats are stored in an SQLite database located at /csgo/addons/sourcemod/data/sqlite/gpskill.sq3

-The table name is also gpskill and can be queried for steam id, rating, deviation, and volatility.
+The table name is also gpskill and can be queried for steam id, mean, deviation, and conservativeRating.
 In order to fetch information about the player, such as current username or profile links use the [Steam API](https://developer.valvesoftware.com/wiki/Steam_Web_API).

 Current DB Structure:

 - steam_id            VARCHAR (32) NOT NULL PRIMARY KEY
-- rating      REAL         NOT NULL DEFAULT (1500)
+- mean                REAL         NOT NULL DEFAULT (25.00)
-- deviation   REAL         NOT NULL DEFAULT (350)
+- deviation           REAL         NOT NULL DEFAULT (8.333)
-- volatility  REAL         NOT NULL DEFAULT (0.06)
+- conservativeRating  REAL         NOT NULL DEFAULT (0.00)

 Notes